 - Current resume or list of jobs you held along with dates you worked

 In accordance with the Ministry of Advanced Education and Skills Development, formally the Ministry of Training, Colleges and Universities Tuition Fee Operating Procedures (2012), students must submit formal written notification of withdrawal within 10 business days of the beginning of a course to receive a refund of fees for the current term.

-Students who withdraw prior to and including the 10th day of the term must contact Hanley Hall School of Alternative and Continuing Education and their instructor or coordinator.
-Students who withdraw by the 10th day will then be refunded for:
+Students who withdraw prior to and including the 10th day of the term must contact St James Catholic Education Centre and their instructor or coordinator.
+Students who withdraw by the 10th day may then be refunded for:

 a) all term tuition and ancillary fees assessed and paid, less $500.00 administrative fee and any service charges (e.g. installment fee, late fee, deferral fee, etc.)